Garth Rizzuto: Playing career

 A hard-working center, Rizzuto came up through the system of the Chicago Blackhawks, turning pro in 1967.
-He spent three solid years in the minors with the Dallas Black Hawks, but never saw an NHL game in Chicago.
+He spent three solid years in the minors with the Dallas Black Hawks but never saw an NHL game in Chicago.
 In the 1970 NHL Expansion Draft he was claimed by the Vancouver Canucks.

 Rizzuto spent most of the 1970–71 season on the Canucks' roster as a utility player, recording 3 goals and 4 assists for 7 points in 37 games.
 He is the first player born and trained in British Columbia to suit up with the Canucks and score for the team.
 For the 1971–72 season, he was sent to the minors.

 For the 1972–73 season, Rizzuto signed on with the Winnipeg Jets of the rival upstart World Hockey Association.
 He was his best professional season, recording 10 goals and 20 points, helping a team led by Bobby Hull to the Avco Cup finals.
 In 1973–74, however, his role would be reduced and he finished with 3 goals and 7 points in 41 games.
 He retired after a brief stint as a player-coach of the Nelson Maple Leafs of the Western International Hockey League at the start of the 1974-75 season.

 Post-playing career

-He now resides in Fernie, British Columbia as the owner of Rizzuto Construction and is a boxing trainer.
+He now resides in Langley, British Columbia as the owner of Rizzuto Construction and is a boxing trainer.